CartoDB/documentation/app/content/spatial-extension-bq/_index.md

         - "Tilesets"
     - name: "Examples"
       elements:
-        - "Creating simple and aggregation tilesets"
+        - "Creating simple tilesets"
-        - "Creating simple tilesets without specifying parameters"
+        - "Creating aggregation tilesets"
         - "An H3 grid of Starbucks locations and simple cannibalization analysis"
         - "Enriching a quadkey grid with population data from the Data Observatory"
         - "New police stations based on Chicago crime locations clusters"